rayyankhalid7777/KitchenAI/README.md

 1. **Recipe Creators**: Helping them craft recipes that align with user preferences for simplicity, healthiness, or complexity.
 2. **Food Enthusiasts**: Enabling them to discover recipes more likely to meet their expectations.
 3. **Culinary Data Analysis**: Providing a quantitative basis for understanding how recipe attributes influence user satisfaction.

+## Step 6: Baseline Model

+### Model Description
+The baseline model is a **Random Forest Regressor**, chosen for its robustness and ability to handle both numerical and categorical data effectively.
+The model is built using a pipeline to streamline preprocessing and ensure reproducibility.
+By incorporating preprocessing steps within the pipeline, data transformations are applied consistently across the training and test sets, minimizing data leakage.

+### Features in the Model
+The model incorporates a mix of numerical and categorical features, processed as follows:

+#### Numerical Features (6):
+1. **`minutes`**: Total time to prepare the recipe.
+2. **`n_steps`**: Number of steps required to prepare the recipe.
+3. **`n_ingredients`**: Number of ingredients used in the recipe.
+4. **`calories`**: Total calorie count of the recipe.
+5. **`protein`**: Protein content (as a percentage of the daily value).
+6. **`sodium`**: Sodium content (as a percentage of the daily value).

+- These numerical features were scaled using **StandardScaler** to ensure equal weighting during model training.
+Scaling is essential for Random Forest Regressors, as unscaled features with larger ranges could disproportionately influence the splits.

+#### Categorical Features (1):
+1. **`tags`**: Comma-separated tags describing recipe attributes (e.g., "dessert", "vegetarian").

+- The `tags` feature was processed using **OneHotEncoder**, which creates dummy variables for each unique tag.
+This encoding ensures that categorical information is represented in a format usable by the Random Forest Regressor.

+### Evaluation Metric
+The **Mean Absolute Error (MAE)** was chosen as the evaluation metric for the baseline model because:
+- It provides an interpretable measure of average prediction error in the same units as the target variable (`average_rating`).
+- It is robust to outliers, making it suitable for our dataset, where ratings are skewed towards higher values.

+### Model Performance
+- **MAE**: **0.4891**
+  - This result indicates that the model’s predictions deviate, on average, by approximately **0.5 points** from the true recipe ratings.
+Considering the target variable (`average_rating`) ranges from 1 to 5, this represents a reasonably good baseline performance.

+### Discussion

+#### Strengths
+1. **Inclusion of Diverse Feature Types**:
+   - The model leverages both numerical and categorical features, enhancing its predictive power.
+2. **Reproducibility**:
+   - The pipeline ensures that preprocessing steps (e.g., scaling and encoding) are applied consistently across the dataset.
+3. **Handling of Categorical Data**:
+   - OneHotEncoder efficiently represents categorical features without introducing biases from ordinal relationships.

+#### Weaknesses
+1. **Lack of Feature Interactions**:
+   - The model does not explicitly account for interactions between features (e.g., how `calories` and `tags` might jointly influence ratings).
+2. **Limited Feature Engineering**:
+   - Additional insights could be derived from features like recipe descriptions (`description`) or steps (`steps`) through natural language processing (NLP) techniques.
+3. **Hyperparameter Tuning**:
+   - The model uses default hyperparameters for the Random Forest Regressor, which may not optimize its performance.

+#### Areas for Improvement
+To enhance the model’s accuracy, the following strategies could be considered:
+1. **Hyperparameter Tuning**:
+   - Experiment with the number of trees (`n_estimators`), maximum tree depth (`max_depth`), and minimum samples per split (`min_samples_split`) to improve model performance.
+2. **Feature Engineering**:
+   - Extract additional features, such as the length of recipe descriptions, sentiment analysis of user reviews, or derived metrics (e.g., ingredient diversity).
+3. **Accounting for Feature Interactions**:
+   - Incorporate methods to model interactions between numerical and categorical features, which may provide richer insights.

+### Conclusion
+The baseline model serves as a strong foundation for predicting `average_rating`, achieving a respectable MAE of **0.4891**.
+While the model effectively integrates diverse features, there is substantial room for improvement.
+Through hyperparameter tuning, advanced feature engineering, and interaction modeling, the predictive performance can be further enhanced.
+This baseline sets the stage for the final model to demonstrate significant improvements.